GNUnet-Mirror/GNUnet/doc/documentation/README.txt

    so forth. -> https://en.wikipedia.org/wiki/Singular_they

 2. Keep line length below 74 characters.
+   - Expection by texi2pdf output so far: URLs will break (inserted whitespace) when they contain linebreaks within the @url{} / @uref{}.

 3. Do not use tab characters (see chapter 2.1 texinfo manual)
 * What's left to do